CoderDojo/community-platform/README.md

 - Comment on it and let us know so we don't duplicate any effort.
 - We can add you to the official CoderDojo development team so you can assign yourself issues.
+- Please add unit tests where possible to your code.
+There is an [end to end test repository](https://github.com/CoderDojo/cp-e2e-tests) for front end testing.
+There is also a tests directory in the root directory of each service and in the [front end repository](https://github.com/CoderDojo/cp-zen-platform/tree/master/test).
 - Tag [@tangentfairy](https://github.com/tangentfairy) if you have any questions.

 ## Developer Support